christianparpart/klex/docs/index.md

 Stard conditions denote when a rule is going to be visible to the lexer.
 The lexer can switch between the standard condition (called `INITIAL`) and any other custom named stard condition.

+A rule can also given the condition `*`, which tells the lexer to recognize that rule in all stard conditions.
+This is particulary useful for EOF tokens.

 Example:

 ```